makersacademy/news-summary-challenge/README.md

 * Completed first draft of testing framework developed during the week, extending my knowledge of closures in javascript

 ## If I had more time
-* Finnish refactoring to use promises when making the api call to the text summary api
+* Finish refactoring to use promises when making the api call to the text summary api
 * Add an image to each news story by querying a third api with the 'category' returned from the guardian api

 ## Focus for the next week